xkx2353/blog/_posts/linux/vim.md

 ![Rob Pike](https://azou.tech/blog/static/image/RobPikePhoto.png)

-**ex**, short for EXtended,is a line editor for Unix systems originally written by Bill Joy in 1976.

-vi
-vim
+`ed--->ex`

+**ex**, short for EXtended,is a line editor for Unix systems originally written by Bill Joy in 1976. **The original Unix editor, distributed with the Bell Labs versions of the operating system in the 1970s, was the rather user-unfriendly ed.** George Coulouris of Queen Mary College, London, which had installed Unix in 1973, developed an improved version called em in 1975 that could take advantage of video terminals.
+While visiting Berkeley, Coulouris presented his program to **Bill Joy, who modified it to be less demanding on the processor; Joy's version became ex** and got included in the Berkeley Software Distribution.

+Vi是Ex行编辑器的可视模式。或者说，Ex是Vi的底层行编辑器

+**ex** was eventually given a full-screen visual interface (adding to its command line oriented operation), thereby becoming the vi text editor.
+In recent times, ex is implemented as a personality of the vi program; most variants of vi still have an "ex mode", which is invoked using the command ex, or from within vi for one command by typing the : (colon) character.
+Although there is overlap between ex and vi functionality, some things can only be done with ex commands, so it remains useful when using vi.

 #### vim中的不同模式
 vim模式粗略的分为:normal,insert,visual;